We’d love to write a joke about London’s many lidos, open-air pools, and wild swimming spots…

-So what better way to mark that spiritual rebirth than by baptising ourselves in the waters of London’s outdoor swimming venues – sometimes balmy, sometimes bracingly refreshing, sometimes teeming with fish, but always glorious.
-So here are the best spots for open-air bathing in the capital, broken down into heated, unheated, and wild categories…
+So instead, we’ll just have to settle for a simple rundown of the best in the capital – sometimes balmy, sometimes bracingly refreshing, sometimes teeming with fish, but always glorious.
+So here are the finest spots for open-air swimming in London, broken down into heated, unheated, and wild categories.

 London Fields Lido

 London Fields Lido is a 50m long, Olympic-size, outdoor pool heated to 25 degrees in – you guessed it – London Fields.
 It’s relatively new too (well, relative to other lidos, that is) having been completely refurbished in 2017.
 Now it has swanky floodlights, meaning you can take a dip all year, anytime, whatever the weather.
 In fact, they even have occasional midnight swims, too.

 Address: London Fields West Side, E8 3EU | Cost? £5.40 | Prebooking necessary?
 Yes, best done via the Better UK app | Refreshments nearby?
 Pophams Bakery for a light lunch, or The Duke of Richmond for everything else.

 So, this one fills up fast.
 It’s in Covent Garden, it’s on a rooftop, and it’s heated, so no surprise that its dance card is well-inked.
 Added to which, it’s only 27m long, so it’s not exactly gigantic either.
 But if you keep an eye on the app and book yourself a slot, you’ll be rewarded with a very reasonably priced dip, a sun terrace, and a two minute walk to, well, everything.